-The Management Department prepares students to be leaders in innovative, entrepreneurial and technology settings: in large established firms, small and medium sized growth businesses, and entrepreneurial startups.
+The Management Department prepares students to be leaders in innovative, entrepreneurial and technology settings that includes large established firms, small and medium sized growth businesses, and entrepreneurial startups.
 We contribute scholarly research and innovative instructional programs addressing cutting edge organizations, creativity, new forms of organizing, flexible and nimble organizations, and organizations in the information age and the idea economy.
-We are organized into three groups of faculty with diverse expertise and talents.

-Students earning an emphasis in management will learn the skills and tools needed to lead successful organizations from projects to departments and small businesses to global enterprises.
-Management coursework at Mizzou is diverse because managing today and in the future requires a strong set of skills and abilities: entrepreneurial strategy, human resource management, human behavior in organizations, information systems/analytics, operations management, business law, diversity and inclusion and leadership and ethics.
+Students earning an emphasis in Management will learn the skills and tools needed to lead successful organizations from projects to departments and small businesses to global enterprises.
+Management coursework at the Robert J. Trulaske, Sr. College of Business is diverse because managing today and in the future requires a strong set of skills and abilities that includes entrepreneurial strategy, human resource management, human behavior in organizations, information systems/analytics, operations management, business law, diversity and inclusion, and leadership and ethics.

 The Management Department prepares students to be leaders in innovative, entrepreneurial and technology settings: in large established firms, small and medium sized growth businesses, and entrepreneurial startups.
 We prepare students to lead cutting edge, flexible and nimble organizations, especially preparing students to lead organizations in the information age and the idea economy.

 Human Resource Management (HRM) is a specialized management track for those interested in helping employees meet professional goals and organizations optimize employee talent in order to directly enhance business results.

 Undergraduate Certificate in Global Supply Chain Management

 Occupations in supply chain management are among the highest paid business professions, and SCM specialists are among the most sought after job candidates.